Fabiolus2020/ArduinoNanoL293HNRF24L01JoystickPotentiometer/README.md

 Project#12

 In this project I use a remote and receiver.
 The remote consist of a potentiometer that will control the speed of the motors and the joystick will handle direction.
-The IF statement valur for joystick are very high or very low cause I wanted to have repsonse that i trigger only when joystick is fully up/down or left/right
+The IF statement valur for joystick are very high or very low cause I wanted to have repsonse that i trigger only when joystick is fully up/down or left/right.

-I did change the PWD frequency for better results
+9 volt battry or higher recommended for the joystick, testing only with USB is not enough power and will give you strange results.

 Youtube:
 https://youtu.be/_wKSMJjRth8